stretchr/signature/README.md

   * Add the hash as `SignatureKey` to the _end_ of the original URL

 ### Decoding

+To verify a signed request, the Signature package does the following:

   * Strip off the `SignatureKey` parameter (and keep it)
   * Lookup the account (using the public key) and get the `PrivateKeyKey` parameter, and add it to the URL